Hugs.Company

 Older Age

-Vital for combating isolation.
-Often those who need contact the most are the ones who receive it the least.
+Vital to combat isolation.
+Often those who need contact the most receive it the least.

 A simple and accessible resource

-You do not need money, extra time, or special skills.
-Your mom, your partner, your friend, your sibling… they all probably need a hug today.
+You don’t need money, extra time, or special skills.
+Your mom, your partner, your friend, your sibling… they probably all need a hug today.
 And so do you.

 At the end of the day

-Hugs are real medicine.
 If you have someone nearby, hug them a little longer than usual today.
+Not in passing, but for real.

 Bibliography and Academic Sources